Bklieger/infinite-bookshelf/README.md

 ### Future Features:
-- Improve CSS for PDF downloads
+- Ability to title books which shows on downloads
 - Ability to save books to Google drive
-- Ability to title books which shows on downloads
 - Optional seed content field to input existing notes